Skip to main content

 function resolve(n: NodeRepr_t | number): NodeRepr_t;

 Very similar to the above isNode; this utility accepts an input which is either a NodeRepr_t or a number and resolves to a NodeRepr_t.
-Again, you'll rarely need it but perhaps for cases where the el.* library functions yield a NodeRepr_t | number type.

 Renderer